 Positioning the header in this way lets you tailor it to the exact requirements of your website or app.

 How do I make a sticky header in CSS?

 Use the position property with a value of fixed and the top property set to 0 to create a sticky header in CSS.

 As the user goes down the page, the header will remain in the same position.
 To make the header more engaging to the eye, you can also add transitions and animations.

-If you enjoyed reading this article about CSS headers, you should read these as well:
+If you liked this article about CSS headers, you should check out this article about CSS animation libraries.